-Every Amazon Elastic Compute Cloud (EC2) instance you create using the Esri ArcGIS Enterprise Amazon Machine Image (AMI) has a root Amazon Elastic Block Store (EBS) volume attached.
+Every Amazon Elastic Compute Cloud (EC2) instance you create contains a root Amazon Elastic Block Store (EBS) volume.
 The root volume on Microsoft Windows is the C: drive.

 Set EBS volume size on creation

 When you use ArcGIS Enterprise Cloud Builder for Amazon Web Services, the sample Amazon Web Services (AWS) CloudFormation templates provided by Esri, or AWS Management Console to deploy a site, you can set the size of the root volume for your instances when you create them.